 The photographer Jörg Udo Kuberek, or just “Fotojörg” for short, started documenting Frankfurt graffiti and street paintings at the end of the 1980s.
-In the beginning there were political slogans on facades or funny slogans on toilet walls, but soon the passionate motivational seeker came across the colorful wild style, characters and just the right graffiti.
+In the beginning there were political slogans on facades or funny writings on toilet walls, but soon the passionate and motivational seeker came across the colorful wild style, the characters and just cool graffiti.
+The good stuff.

 Over the years, several thousand pictures from the Main metropolis and the region have accumulated – you’d have to print it!
 The idea for the Mainstyle magazine was born, but initially only seven print editions in black and white were published at the beginning of the 90s.
 To be exactly, the first one went out on 24th of July in 1990.
 After a short break with various photo exhibitions on urban street art, but also on other themes such as “Abandoned Places”, Fotojörg went online with Mainstyle in 2011.

 The website is a paradise for all graffiti fans with a large fund of works, especially from the Ratswegkreisel, the Friedensbrücke or the Naxos Halle, but also with specials about painted trains, with artist interviews, videos or jam reports.
 On the platform are not only Pieces from Frankfurt City, but also from the Lincoln Wall in Darmstadt, the outdoor pool in Bad Vilbel or other spots in the surrounding area.
 Jörg Mitten is currently working on a new book about the beginnings of the graffiti scene in Frankfurt and the region, meets with artists who were active at the time and prepares the visual material.
 Next year the publication about the 80’s and first 90’s is planned, further volumes can still follow.